sensemore/code.sensemore.io/docs/senseway_system_integration.md

 ### <span style="color: rgb(240,95,34)">Measurement</span>

 Senseway initiates automatic measurement using the scheduling feature.
 It also accepts manual measurements from the Sensemore Lake platform as well as  MQTT based on the configurations set previously.
-MQTT measurement topics are as follows:
+MQTT measurement topics are as follows.

 <table>
 <tr>